BWD does not publish poetry or works of fiction.

 Please note: We receive hundreds of unsolicited manuscripts each year, but need about 40.
 Please don’t be discouraged by these numbers, however!
 We never know when an article we’ve received will be just right for the pages of BWD, so we never discourage submissions.
 We love to read about birds and bird watching, to discover new writers, new topics, and wonderful new material.
 Please do send us your story!
 Again, we discourage pitches or queries, and ask all authors to write “on spec,” recognizing that their story may be declined.

 Material We’re Always Interested in Receiving

 BWD is always looking for well-written accounts covering backyard birds, including feeding, housing, bird gardening, how-to projects, and interesting bird behavior and experiences.
+Species profiles, and North American travel-for-birding stories as potential Far Afield columns, are always welcome.
 Articles that touch on a unique/unusual topic, humor, and authoritative advice often find a place among our pages.

 Material Unlikely to Be Accepted

 • Stories on pet birds, caged birds, zoo birds, or birds that are otherwise restrained